arnox747/UAD-plugins-manager/README.md

 ### The pain point
 If like me, you're beyond tired of Universal Audio installing all of their plugins on every update, and than having a hard time finding the ones you actually own when using a DAW, this might be the solution to your pain.
 I've been meaning to write this utility for ages.
 It took a pandemic to finally make it happen.

-Please keep in mind that a version which handles upgrades of UAD Plugins is in the works.
-It should be available on May 17th.
+### May, 24th, 2020 Big announcement - WE'RE NOW FEATURE COMPLETE!!!
+The UAD Plugin Manager is now feature complete, and will correctly and safly handle UAD plugin upgrades.
+When a new version of a plugin is detected, the plugin manager will create a backup folder, place the old versions of the managed plugins in the corresponding back folder, and place the new versions of the plugins in the managed folder.
+Nothing is ever deleted, but you're welcome to delete the backup folder if you're happy with the upgrade.

-**UAD Plugins Manager** requires basic knowledge of the Mac command line, because it runs in the Terminal, but it's intuitive and easy to use.
+**UAD Plugins Manager** requires basic knowledge of the Mac command line, because it runs in the Terminal.
+That being said, I believe that you'll find it intuitive and easy to use.
+The source code was written to be easy to read.

 ### How does it work?
 **UAD Plugins Manager** simply moves UAD plugins in and out of the system folder; keeping the plugins you own in the system folder ('/Library/Audio/Plug-Ins/[Components/ and vst/]'), and moving the ones you don't own into a 'managed_plugins/[Components/ and vst/]' sub folder.
 The plugins are moved, never copied or deleted, so nothing will be lost or compromised.